EXPERT LEAK DETECTION

 Pipes: Isolate and test each pipe as permitted by existing valve and plumbing arrangement.

-Stairs: Inspect fiberglass stairs, dye test the stair molding gasket and screws, check seals and gaskets around return p
+Stairs: Inspect fiberglass stairs, dye test the stair molding gasket and screws, check seals and gaskets around return pipes

 Visually, tactually and with detection dye, inspect the liner for: leaks, pinholes, tears, seam defects, check all gaskets, face plates and screws.
 Patch up to 20 holes, liners with over 20 holes may be charged extra.
 Insect pinholes are common in above ground pool liners and may be patched or sealed with flexible sealer.

-Visually, and with leak detection dye, inspect the surface of the pool shell for cracks and leaks, check every pipe fitting for leaks, check to tile surround and entrances to the skimmers.
+Visually, and with leak detection dye, inspect the surface of the pool shell for cracks and leaks, check every pipe fitting for leaks, check the tile surround and entrances to the skimmers.

 Inspect and dye test the light conduit, ground fittings, rim seal gaskets, screws and niche housing for leaks, cracks or corroded metal.